VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

-- Pour in enzymes and let stand recommended amount of time, then pour in boiling hot water (only if I don't need sink drained right away).
+- Pour in enzymes and let stand the recommended amount of time, then pour in boiling hot water.
+I only use this method if I don't need the sink drained right away.

 - Use a chemical cleaner like Draino.

-I am not a plumber, but in my experience, there are generally two types of clogs at my house: sink clogs and main line clogs.
+I am not a plumber, but in my experience of owning five older houses over the last 35 years, there are generally two types of clogs: sink clogs and main line clogs.

-A sink clog is one which affect just one sink or shower.
+A sink clog is one that affects just one sink or shower.
 It is due to having lint, hair, soap, and other debris in the drain.
 Generally, a sink clog can be seen developing.
 The sink will start to drain more slowly and finally, will just stop draining altogether.

-The best way I know of to prevent clogs from happening is to use and enzyme treatment in all my sinks and showers once a month.
+The best way I know of to prevent clogs from happening is to use an enzyme treatment in all sinks and showers once a month.
 I've tried several different types of enzymes and they seem to work about the same, but I generally use Earth Enzymes because it is easy to get on Amazon.
-You can also get a good main line enzyme from Roebic which is good to use about 4 times a year to make sure you have clear main lines as well.
+You can also get a good mainline enzyme from Roebic which is good to use about four times a year to make sure you have clear main lines, as well.

 - Warm Drain: Run water until it is hot.
 The enzymes work better in a warm environment.

 - Prepare Enzymes: Mix up the enzyme treatment with water (if you've purchased the dry enzymes).

 - Pour Enzymes in Drain: Pour the enzyme mix in the sink right before bed.
 Let it sit overnight so the enzymes can work.
 One benefit of using enzymes is that they can go into the toilet too.
 Just put the enzymes in and flush.